 Bonuses come in many forms.
 From risk free trades to a ‘no deposit’ bonus.
-Here we explore the background of bonuses and then explain each type, and how traders can ensure they get the most out of any payment, and do not get caught out.
+Here we compare all binary option bonuses and then explain each type, and how traders can ensure they get the most out of any payment, and do not get caught out.
 We will look at:

 After deregulation in 2008, brokers in the options markets were able to offer client bonuses, just as brokers in other trading sectors were.
 Since then, it has become very uncommon to find a binary options broker that does not offer a bonus of some description.